Ahmad-mh1999/EMS-Task-Back8/README.md

 The project provides the following features:

-- Add, edit, and delete employees.
+- Add, edit, update, and delete employees.
-- Add, edit, and delete departments.
+- Add, edit, update, and delete departments.
 - Manage user accounts.
-- Add and view notes related to employees.
+- Add and view notes related to employees anddepartments.
 - Manage projects within the company.

 We hope this project will be useful to you!

+API Documentation
+- this is a link of Documentation vai Postman : https://documenter.getpostman.com/view/34410873/2sA3BuV8nh